ToolGen: Unified Tool Retrieval and Calling via Generation: Related Work

 To mitigate these issues, researchers have tried representing actions as tokens, converting action prediction into a generative task.
 For example, RT2 \citep{brohan2023rt2visionlanguageactionmodelstransfer} generates tokens representing robot actions, and Self-RAG \citep{asai2023selfraglearningretrievegenerate} uses special tokens to decide when to retrieve documents.
 ToolkenGPT \citep{hao_toolkengpt_2024} introduces tool-specific tokens to trigger tool usage, a concept closest to our approach.

 Our approach differs from ToolkenGPT in several ways.
 First, we focus on real-world tools that require flexible parameters for complex tasks (e.g., YouTube channel search), while ToolkenGPT is limited to simpler tools with fewer inputs (e.g., math functions with two numbers).
 Additionally, ToolkenGPT relies on few-shot prompting, whereas ToolGen incorporates tool knowledge directly into the LLM through full-parameter fine-tuning, enabling the model to retrieve and execute tasks autonomously.
 Finally, our experiments involve a much larger tool set—47,000 tools compared to ToolkenGPT’s 13–300.

-Other studies, such as ToolPlanner \citep{wu_toolplanner_2024} and AutoACT \citep{qiao2024autoactautomaticagentlearning}, have used reinforcement learning or developed multi-agent systems to enhance tool learning or task completion \citep{qiao2024autoactautomaticagentlearning,liu2023bolaa,shen2024smallllmsweaktool,chen2024smurfsleveragingmultipleproficiency}.
-We do not compare our model with these approaches for two reasons: (1) Most of these works rely on feedback mechanisms, either through Reflection \citep{shinn2023reflexion} or a reward model, which is similar to ToolBench’s evaluation design, where an LLM serves as an evaluator without access to ground truth answers.
-However, this is not the focus of our study, and our end-to-end experiment does not rely on such feedback mechanisms.
-(2) Our method is not in conflict with these approaches; instead, they can be integrated.
-Exploring this integration is left for future work.
+Detailed comparison and other related work can be found in \secref{app:related_work}.